 Certified Public Sector Continuity Professional (CPSCP)Apply for Certification

-The CPSCP level is for individuals with two or more years of industry experience in public sector recovery planning and has successfully passed the Public Sector Qualifying Exam.
+The CPSCP level is for individuals with two or more years of industry experience in public sector recovery planning and has successfully passed the Public Sector Examination.
 A senior public official such as the city emergency manager or an employee of a government contractor may acquire this credential to demonstrate their knowledge and experience in all aspects of public sector continuity and recovery planning.

 The Certified Public Sector Continuity Professional is for professionals that have demonstrated both the knowledge of and experience in public sector continuity/disaster recovery.
 These professionals have been working in or with the public sector as leaders and are looking for the recognition that comes with certification.

 CPSCP certification is for individuals who have demonstrated knowledge and working experience in public sector continuity planning.
 Qualified applicants should have more than two (2) years of experience.
 Must be able to demonstrate specific and practical experience in at least five (5) of the subject matter areas of the Professional Practices.
 To maintain the credential, the professional is required to make an ongoing commitment to continuing education and industry activities.

 Application Waiver: For those holding current certifications with DRI International (CBCP or MBCP) a portion of the experience section of the application will be waived.

 To apply for CPSCP certification, all applicants must: